srctaha/recipes-for-data-analysis/general.md

 TODO: explain the purpose of (3)

-### Build a solid writing habit
-Data analysts often face with the challenge of demonstrating their sophistication as a communicator, which requires them to develop advanced writing skills.
-To achieve effectiveness in writing, book 15~30 min everyday in your calendar and practice.

-### Be thoughtful while using jargon and acronyms in your documents
-> AGC issues are highly associated with SR churn.

-Although such beginnings might be common in presentations and emails reporting analysis findings, and although _some_ clients might not have much difficulty in decoding such abbreviations, it would be wise to spell out terms on their first occurrence.

-Please consider _future yourself_ as one of the current clients as well, and prepare documents accordingly.

 ### Aim high while defining your role as an analyst
 Say you work for an insurance company, and the property insurance team wants you to take a look at existing policyholder information and publicly available flood risk data to investigate if there are things that they need to reconsider in their operations.